 If you do something, it’s on you to face the consequences, good or bad.

-If you hold true to a philosophy, you are responsible for knowing why you hold these ideas dear.
+If you adhere to a philosophy, you are responsible for knowing why you hold these ideas dear.

-If you are prejudiced against a group (actively or passively), this is YOUR prejudice, no matter what excuse you give for it.
-If you don’t have a good reason for this (and no, ‘the Bible/Torah/Q’ran tells me so’ is not a good reason, unless you adhere strictly to absolutely everything in the book, in which case you’re far beyond rationalization and I’m not quite sure how you found yourself at my site), you’re devaluing every other belief you hold to because you’re living the life of a follower, not someone who determines their own destiny.
+If you are prejudiced against a group (actively or passively), this is your prejudice, no matter what excuse you give for it.
+If you don’t have a good reason for this (and no, ‘the Bible/Torah/Q’ran tells me so’ is not a good reason, unless you adhere strictly to absolutely everything in the book, in which case you’re far beyond rational argument and I’m not sure how you found yourself on my site), you’re devaluing every other belief you hold to because you’re living the life of a follower, not someone who determines their own destiny.

-This is the world we live in, yet most people don’t realize that were all humans first and everything else second?
+This is the world we live in, and yet most people don’t realize that we’re all humans first and everything else second?

-Whatever your beliefs, make sure you’re not just following along a path because it was blazed by your parents or grandparents or some long ago author of a vaunted old book.
+Whatever your beliefs, make sure you’re not just following along a path because it was blazed by your parents or grandparents or some long dead author of a vaunted old book.

 If you aren’t able to give an answer for why you believe something (other than ‘because so-and-so told me to’), it’s time to take a serious look at your life and decide if anything you’re doing is truly your choice, or if you’re just being guided along by those who see you as sheep for their cause.